Akinyi83/ML-loanpredictor/README.md

 # 🏦 Loan Approval Predictor

 ##  Overview
 This project involves building a machine learning model that predicts whether a loan application should be **approved** or **rejected** based on key applicant details.
-It walks through the complete machine learning lifecycle — from data loading and cleaning to feature selection, model training, and evaluation.
+It walks through the complete machine learning lifecycle — from data loading and cleaning to feature selection, model training and evaluation.

 >  Dataset: [Loan Approval Dataset - Kaggle](https://www.kaggle.com/datasets/granjithkumar/loan-approval-data-set)